Some really cool tips on using Chrome's developer tools are shown on this video:

 In this homework you will implement the basic survey question creation, listing, answering, and summarizing capabilities.
 Specifically, you will extend the previous webapp to have the following features.

-2. You will give each question its own unique url of the form /1234, for any integer number.
+, for any integer number.
 That is, use a counter that is incremented by 1 every time a question is created.
 Use a transaction, as explained in class, to increment this counter.
-If you are feeling up to it, try implementing a counter that uses A-Za-z0-9 as the digits (this is optional).
+If you are feeling up to it, try implementing a counter that uses A-Za-z0-9 as the digits (this is optional). - The

 This homework is due Monday, February 21 @11am, you can turn it in here.
 You do not need to upload your CSS files.